radiomicsgroup/dMRIMC/README.md

 cd using_Histo_uSim
 ```

-The DWI scan is already preprocessed (denoising and Gibbs unringing) so we can use it right away.
+For your convenience, the folder already contains a pre-processed dMRI scan, ready for you to use for this tutorial (so there is no need for you to download anything).
+Pre-processing included MP-PCA denoisin, Gibbs unringing and directional averaging.
 We will use the following files:

-* `dwi_denoise_unring_sphmean.nii`: The file containing the preprocessed and direction averaged scan
+* `dwi_denoise_unring_sphmean.nii`: The file containing a preprocessed and directionally averaged scan
 * `dwi_noise.nii`: The file containing the standard deviation of noise from MPPCA denoising
 * `dwi_mask_one_sample.nii`: A mask file we have prepared covering one of specimens, a file with all of them is also included

-In this case the samples were scanned in three orthogonal directions but since we are going to use the direction-averaged `.nii` file for fitting, we also have a corresponding scheme:
+In this our [Zenodo](https://doi.org/10.5281/zenodo.14559355) data, the samples were scanned acquiring diffusion images along three orthogonal directions.
+However, Histo-μSim is meant to be used on directionally-averaged signal - that is the reason why we will be studying the `dwi_denoise_unring_sphmean.nii` file.
+The b-values and gradient timinging corresponding to each volume contained in the 4D `dwi_denoise_unring_sphmean.nii` NIFTI files are indicated in:

-* `dwi_denoise_unring_sphmean.bval`
+* `dwi_denoise_unring_sphmean.bval`(b-values in s/mm<sup>2</sup>)
-* `dwi_denoise_unring_sphmean.gdur`
+* `dwi_denoise_unring_sphmean.gdur` (gradient duration δ in ms)
-* `dwi_denoise_unring_sphmean.gsep`
+* `dwi_denoise_unring_sphmean.gsep` (gradient separation Δ in ms)

 For the purpose of keeping this tutorial self-contained, we are including all the necessary data in the [zenodo_mouse_data](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/zenodo_mouse_data) folder within the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) directory, where the following are already contained: